learn-co-students/SENG-LIVE-022122-PHASE-1/01-js-data-types-and-variables/README.md

 ### Warm Up Question

-&emsp; 💡 Why do we use data types in JavaScript, and what do they help us to accomplish as developers?
+- Why do we use data types in JavaScript, and what do they help us to accomplish as developers?

 ### Resources